-Many websites are visually pleasing, even beautiful.
+Many websites are visually pleasing, perhaps even beautiful.
 They are the beautiful online version of the beautiful old brochure.
 But great B2B web marketing not only looks great, it also goes to work for you everyday.
 These websites look -- and act -- more like your company's ideal salesperson.
-Today's websites, outfitted with several functional accouterments, can do much of what he or she can do.
-Only, websites are working for little cost and no commissions.
-They are the hardest working employee!
-They working 24/7 and 365 days per year.
+Today's websites, outfitted with several functional accoutrements, can do much of what the salesperson can do, except websites are working for little cost and no commissions.
+They are the hardest working employee, going 24/7 365 days per year!

-Building a digital system of online B2B marketing can accomplish all this and more.
+Building a digital system of online B2B marketing can accomplish all this too, plus some.
 But how does a system like this get built?
 What resources are required?
-First step is to learn all about the the inbound marketing methodology.
-This concept is critical to understanding what needs to happen in each stage for your prospects: attract, convert, close and delight.
+The first step is to learn all about the the inbound marketing methodology.
+This concept is critical to understanding what needs to happen in each stage of your prospects' journey: attract, convert, close and delight.

 Businesses that facilitate the online learning get an early jump on competitors.
 Are your buyers resisting early meetings and phone calls with your salespeople?
-If your buyers are swimming around online looking for content, your website functionality should resemble the technology of a fishing net.
+If your buyers are swimming around online looking for content, your website's functionality should be the technological equivalent of a fishing net.
 You need to put content out there (online) in the right places and times, in the right shapes and sizes.
-The Inbound Methodology concept helps you to develop the right content to publish at the right times and places.
-Its not enough to simply develop content (a big job in itself).
+The Inbound Methodology concept helps you to develop the right content to publish at the right times in the right places.
+It's not enough to simply develop content (a big job in and of itself).
 The content needs to be organized, optimized and linked so that your buyer stays engaged through the entire buyer's journey.

-There is investment of resources to accomplish this.
-And it does not "go viral" or happen overnight.
+There is an investment of resources required to accomplish this.
+It does not "go viral" or happen overnight.
 But like the most valuable business activities, it all represents working "on" your business and not just "in" it.
-You are building an asset, a digital system of b2b web marketing.
+You are building an asset, a digital system of B2B web marketing.
 You are building a tangible asset that provides ongoing value to you.
 And effective business assets are also attractive to potential future buyers of your business!
-So if your website beauty is only skin deep, consider developing further and further, until you have the most attractive automated salesperson you could ever hope for.
+So, if your website beauty is only skin deep, consider developing further and further until you have the most attractive automated salesperson you could ever hope for.